zeitstein/shadow-experiments/doc/user-guide.md

 Besides computed attributes, EQL is useful when you need to 'join' multiple normalized pieces into a single denormalized data tree.

-Under the hood, *shadow-grove* keeps track of attributes/keys that were queried for.
+Under the hood, *shadow-grove* keeps track of idents that were queried for.
 So, in the example above, `name`, `open?` and `contains` for this particular `ident`.
 This information, in conjuction with observing what's changed during transactions (more on this in a bit), enables *shadow-grove* to do efficient refreshes of the UI.
 For more details, consult the [doc](https://github.com/thheller/shadow-experiments/blob/master/doc/what-the-heck-just-happened.md).

 Note, however, that all `ident`s that were accessed in `eql/attr :dir/contains` above will also be "observed".
 So, in addition to `name` and `open?` for a dir with `ident`, all the dirs and files it contains will also be tracked.
 Thus, modifying something (during a transaction) in these idents will cause the above query to re-run.
 This is mostly fine and sometimes necessary, but it is something to keep in mind when it comes to performance.

 ### Transactions

 The db is modified through *transactions*.
 The intent is to keep UI-related concerns separate from data/backend concerns.
-Transactions are simply event maps we've seen earlier.
+Transactions are simply event maps we've seen earlier with corresponding *event handlers*.

 - `run-tx` – runs a transaction from within a DOM event handler.
 - `run-tx!` – runs a transaction outside of the component context.

-Example of running a transaction and registering *event handlers*:
+Examples of running transactions and registering event handlers:
 ```clojure
 ;; outside of the component context, e.g. on UI init
 (sg/run-tx! rt-ref {:e ::load!})